Cervical Spondylosis Treatment To Get Rid Of Neck & Arm Pain

 Which Tissues & Structures Are Damaged In The Neck With Spondylosis?

 Spondylosis is the neck that will cause pain and stiffness and decrease the range of motion in your neck.
 A decrease in range of motion is the first sign of spondylosis.
 Symptoms of neck spondylosis may not be present.
 In other words, you could have spondylosis and not feel any pain or stiffness at all.
 Symptoms such as stiffness and pain are subjective findings.
-However, a decreased range of motion in the neck is an objective finding that is always present in patients with spondylosis.
+However, a decreased range of motion in the neck is an objective finding always present in patients with spondylosis.

 Spinal canal stenosis results from bone spurs, spinal disc herniation (slipped disc or slip-disc), ligament thickening (hypertrophy of ligamentum flavum), and subluxations.
 A subluxation can be due to minor misalignments or significant misalignments such as spondylolisthesis.
 Therefore, for treatment to be effective, you need an accurate diagnosis of the cervical spine.
 The precise diagnosis of the cervical spine is incomplete with a general spondylosis term.